abigaildu/SC4000-Kaggle-AMEX-Project/README.md

 The project uses the **American Express Default Prediction** dataset provided for the Kaggle competition.
 This is the link to the dataset: https://www.kaggle.com/competitions/amex-default-prediction/

-The dataset contains millions of customer financial records with monthly behavioural and transaction-related features.
-Customer-level features were aggregated before model training to create a single record per customer.
+Dataset Statistics:
+5.5+ million transaction records
+458,913 unique customers after aggregation
+190 financial and behavioural features
+Binary classification task (Default / No Default)

+To prepare the data for model training, customer-level features were aggregated from multiple monthly observations into a single record for each customer.

 ---